-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.3.1.1.4.
-Use the knowledge of the adverbial phrase and itsfunctions Use adverb phrases to: Describe how - e.g. Aysha passed the exam quite easily.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.3.1.2: Demonstrate understanding of the use of conditional tenses in communication Use adverb phrases to: Describe how - e.g. Aysha passed the exam quite easily.
 Describe where - e.g. I met Kwame near the bridge.
 Describe why - e.g. The law was abolished to end discrimination of girls in school.
 Describe when - e.g. The disgraced thief left the scene as quickly as possible.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.3.1.2: Demonstrate understanding of the use of conditional tenses in communication B9/JHS3.3.1.2.1.
-Use conditional sentences in communication to indicate an impossible condition in the past and its probableresult Use if- clauses to construct conditional sentences (type 3) to refer to an impossible condition in the past and its probable result.
+B9.3.1.2.1.
+Use conditional sentences in communication to indicate an impossible condition in the past and its probable result Use if- clauses to construct conditional sentences (type 3) to refer to an impossible condition in the past and its probable result.
 E.g. If I had worked harder, I would have passed the exam.
 You could have been on time if you had caught the bus.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation BU B9/JHS3.3.1.2.2.
+Construct and analyse given conditional sentences (1-3) into main clauses and subordinate clauses (if-clauses).
+B9.3.1.2.2.
 Use defining and non-defining relative clauses appropriately in speech and writing.
 Apply the functions of dependent and independent clauses in sentences and texts.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.3.1.3: Demonstrate command of structural and functional use of sentences B9/JHS3.3.1.3.1.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.3.1.3: Demonstrate command of structural and functional use of sentences B9.3.1.3.1.
 Identify and use subject and predicate in texts Distinguish elements of a sentence.
 Use the knowledge of the composition of subject.
 Know the composition of predicate of a sentence.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.3.1.4: Demonstrate mastery of the use of active and passive voice B9/JHS3.3.1.4.1.
-Use passive forms appropriately in speech and inwriting Change active to passive sentences.
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9.3.1.4: Demonstrate mastery of the use of active and passive voice B9.3.1.4.1.
+Use passive forms appropriately in speech and in writing Change active to passive sentences.
 Construct an opinion using active and passive sentences in speech and in writing.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation BU B9/JHS3.3.1.4.2.
-Demonstrate command of the use of reportedspeech Use reported speech in oral communication.
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9.3.1.4.2.
+Demonstrate command of the use of reported speech Use reported speech in oral communication.
 Compose text using reported speech.
 Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation